Storage

 If you are using the command scp, the format is: scp source-filename target-filename.
 When referencing a remote file, you must use the full syntax for the file (username@remote-system:/remote-filename).
 Some examples:

-• From your local computer, copy a file from your local computer to the HPCC: scp local-file username@hpcc.wharton.upenn.edu:/home/department/username/hpcc-file
+- From your local computer, copy a file from your local computer to the HPC3: scp path/to/local-file username@hpc3.wharton.upenn.edu:path/to/hpc3-file

-• From your local computer, copy a file from the HPCC to your local computer: scp username@hpcc.wharton.upenn.edu:/home/department/username/hpcc-file local-file
+- From your local computer, copy a file from the HPC3 to your local computer: scp username@hpc3.wharton.upenn.edu:path/to/hpc3-file path/to/local-file

-Please Note: if you are transferring files a large amount of files between your local computer and the HPCC, it is much more efficient to tar or zip them into a single file and untarring or unzipping once its transfered.
+Please Note: if you are transferring files a large amount of files between your local computer and the HPC3, it is much more efficient to tar or zip them into a single file and untarring or unzipping once its transferred.
 For more details, check out the manual pages for the commands: man tar / man zip / man unzip.